David Duchovny as Hank Moody, aspiring novelist

 Costume Designer: Peggy A. Schnitzer

 “In Utero” (2.10) is often cited as a favorite episode among Californication fans.
 It serves as an origins episode for Hank and Karen, popular in this era of reboots including Batman Begins and Casino Royale.
 Here, we see Hank as a young, struggling writer, having just met – and subsequently knocked up – Karen.
 The two are anything but ready for an unexpected pregnancy, as they’re both middling in their respective careers and dating other people.
-Adding to the couple’s problems, news has just broken that Kurt Cobain committed suicide, thus dating the episode’s setting to April 8, 1994.
+Adding to the couple’s problems, news has just broken of Kurt Cobain’s death by suicide, thus dating the episode’s setting to April 8, 1994.

 Of course, the baby in question turns out to be Becca, the center of Hank’s life as we know it.
 Given that this is the artistic center of New York City in 1994, Hank and Karen are both younger, grungier versions of themselves.
 Hank hasn’t established his black shirt and jeans uniform, and Karen is much less mainstream than her 2000s-era self.